fidelmak/fashionBlog/README.md

-# stage2-task
+# FashionBlog
-website clone for stage 2 task
+website clone for fashion blog
 # we have the
 --index.html
 --css